mantidproject/mantid/dev-docs/source/MVPTutorial/Matplotlib.rst

 ==================
-MatPlotlib and MVP
+Matplotlib and MVP
 ==================

 The next step towards the goal of creating a GUI that allows users to manipulate a sine wave plot, is to produce the plot itself.

-For the purposes of this tutorial it is assumed that the user is familiar with MatPlotlib, if not see `MatPlotlib documentation
+For the purposes of this tutorial it is assumed that the user is familiar with Matplotlib, if not see `Matplotlib documentation
 <https://matplotlib.org/users/pyplot_tutorial.html>`_.

-The MatPlotLib functions could be considered to be a Model or a View and there is no correct answer to which.
+The Matplotlib functions could be considered to be a Model or a View and there is no correct answer to which.
 It could be a Model as it does something with the data, however it could be considered to be a view as (in this case) it is used purely as a visual